adarvin14/music-reviewer-client/README.md

 # To run this application:
 run npm start to load the application in your web browser

+Before starting your server on the backend: run rails db:migrate

-run rails s in the api to connect the application to the backend
+then run: rails s in the terminal to connect the application to the backend

 https://github.com/adarvin14/music-reviewer-api